jayperryworks/jayperryworks-site/source/writing/2016/04-02-stripped.html.md

 ---
-title: Walk Art Center's Interview with Google Design
+title: Stripped
-subtitle: An interesting discussion on design culture and magic paper
+subtitle: A documentary on comics
 tags:
   - illustration
   - comics